Bella Vista Town Hall meetings will review bond issue

 BELLA VISTA, Ark.
-(KFTA) — The city of Bella Vista is hosting a series of meetings regarding the upcoming bond election.
+(KNWA) — The City of Bella Vista is hosting a series of meetings regarding the upcoming bond election.

-This week’s meetings will answer questions from residents regarding the bond and sales tax issue being voted on in the election.
+This week’s meetings will answer questions from residents about the bond and sales tax issue being voted on in the election.

 The bonds will pay for three public safety projects in addition to a 1% sales tax increase to go towards the repayment of those bonds.